gyshan/gyshan.github.io/_posts/2017-09-06-why-should-you-lowercase-your-filename.md

   - Mac
 ---

 Yesterday, I began to transfer my git configuration from my old machine to my new MacBook Pro.
-When I rename my file by doing this, an error occurred to me:
+When I renamed my file by doing this, an error has occurred to me:

 {% highlight bash %}
 $ git mv readme Readme